MariaDB Setup

 Install MariaDB

-The MariaDB version included in the default Debian and Ubuntu repositories tends to be out of date, so it is recommended to add a MariaDB repository to your apt sources.
-For example we will use OSUOSL’s mirror.
-Choose your own and select the latest version from MariaDB’s repository mirror list.
+The MariaDB version in the default Debian and Ubuntu repositories tends to be out of date.
+It is recommended to add a MariaDB repository mirror to your apt sources.
+Choose a mirror and select the latest version from MariaDB’s repository mirror list, this example will use OSUOSL’s mirror.

 Start by verifying that the required packages apt-transport-https